thrinathadevops/Database_Queries/README.md

 654      404

 zgrep "31/Jan/2024" access* | cut -f1 -d" " | cut -f2 -d" " | sort | uniq -c #gives count based on incoming ip address

+jq .scripts /opt/the-example-app.nodejs/package.json #to find which is not a script for the nodejs app?

 54757534  192.168.0.1
 56476     192.168.0.8
 765       192.168.6.7